CORONAVIRUS, SAFETY PRECAUTIONS & TESTING

-The state of Massachusetts requires some students to submit proof of immunizations no later than 30 days after the start of classes.
+The Commonwealth of Massachusetts requires certain students to submit proof of immunizations to Bristol, typically before the start of classes but absolutely no later than 30 days after the start of classes.

 - Tdap/Td -1 dose within the last 10 years.

 - Hepatitis B - 3 doses or laboratory evidence of immunity.

 - MMR - 2 doses or laboratory evidence of immunity.

 - Varicella - 2 doses or laboratory evidence of immunity or reliable history of chickenpox.

 - Meningococcal - 1 dose MenACWY (formerly MCV4) required for all full-time students 21 years of age or younger.
 The vaccine must have been given on or after student’s 16th birthday.
 Students may decline the MenACWY vaccine after they have read and signed the MDPH Meningococcal Information and Waiver Form which is available at the Student Health Center in E104.